 - Consider each of the witnesses who will be present and determine if there are any specific questions that you will want to ask them.

-- Determine if you will be requesting an Adviser for the hearing.
-Most students choose not to have an adviser, however, in serious cases or if you are particularly apprehensive about the hearing process, you may elect to have an adviser.
-You are required to provide the Office of Community Standards with notification of your intention to have an adviser.
-Notification must be submitted on an Authorization for Hearing Adviser Form at least one (1) business day prior to the hearing.
+- Determine if you will be requesting an advisor for the hearing.
+Most students choose not to have an advisor, however, in serious cases or if you are particularly apprehensive about the hearing process, you may elect to have one.
+You are required to provide the Office of Community Standards with notification of your intention to have an advisor.
+Notification must be submitted on an Authorization for Hearing Advisor Form at least one (1) business day prior to the hearing.

 During the Hearing